 It’s no secret that I can see D’Marge HQ being located in Sydney one day.
 The sun, surf, and all round awesomeness makes this one of the best cities on earth.
 Now it’s said that Melbourne’s fashion scene is better than Sydney, but I’m here to prove that this city’s got some seriously cool menswear stores that challenge this theory.
 In no particular order, here are our favourite Sydney menswear stores.

-Click here for the 10 best mens shops in Melbourne.
+RELATED: 10 best menswear shops in Melbourne.

 1. May Day Market Westfield ($$)

 One store which always gets a visit every time I go to Sydney is Mayday Market.
 If you like Raf Simons, Dior, Kris Van Asshe then you’ll like May Day Market’s not so super expensive variations of these of designers.
 I’ve purchased some great blazers and shorts here over the past couple of years and recommend a visit next time you’re at Westfield Sydney.

 While you’re at Westfield Sydney stop past the iconic and super cool Harrolds.
 Harrolds has quickly become the #1 destination in Australia to buy mens luxury brands.
 Moncler, YSL, Tom Ford and more can all be found in this stunning shop.
 Staff are positively lovely and a coffee or San Pellegrino on arrival never disappoints.

 A short cab ride from Sydney’s city will see you in the uber cool Oxford Street, Paddington area.
 Possibly known more for its women’s fashion boutiques, the odd menswear shop like Acne can be found.
 Acne is really the brand of the moment for me.
 Their t-shirts are killer, as too are their jeans and track pants.
 Well worth a visit to see what’s on offer.